saferinsulin/education/FAQs.md

 Below are some examples of questions that users have asked when using the saferinsulin calculator.
 This advice is published to improve safety.
 Insulin is a high-risk medication and infusions should only be administered by staff who are trained to do so.
 Decisions about prescribing and administering are the responsibility of the clinicians.

-## Calculator freezing
+## Calculator not available
-**I’ve inputted the glucose values and insulin rate but the calculator doesn’t appear to work, what should I do?**
-There are some ranges of values that may cause the calculator to freeze or give an error reading.
-We address these as they are identified and encourage users to report them.
-This most likely occurs due to a “gap” in the algorithm which results in an error and it doesn’t allow the calculation.
-Any attempt to fix this may have knock on effects for other inputs.
-If this occurs it is reasonable to change the variables slightly and recalculate.
-For example if the calculator freezes when a rate of 1.8unit/hr is entered then adjust to 1.9unit/hr and check again.
+**The calculator doesn't appear to be functioning or I cannot access it on my computer!**
+We have built a number of mechanisms that make the saferinsulin calculator as resilient and whilst downtimes are rare please ensure you have a back up plan (this would include your trusts own static/paper variable rate insulin infusion (VRII).
+Please report any issues with calculator functioning.
+The calculator can be accessed on any web based device including your mobile phone.

 ## Calculator not increasing rate above 15 units/hr
-**The current insulin rate is high and the calculator will not give a recommended rate higher than 15units/hr, what should i do?**
+**The current insulin rate is high and the calculator will not give a recommended rate higher than 15units/hr, what should I do?**

 We have set the maximum rate advised by the calculator to 15 units/hr for obvious safety reasons.
 It is very rare for a patient to require 15units/hr of IV insulin to control blood glucose and this should prompt urgent and regular medical and diabetes specialist review.
 It is essential to:
-Check lines for leaks or misplacement
+- Check lines for leaks or misplacement
-Check the cannula is not tissued
+- Check the cannula is not tissued
-Check the infusion is correct and not expired.
+- Check the infusion is correct and not expired.
 Consider changing the syringe.

 If rates higher than 15units/hr are considered necessary then consider adjuncts such as long acting insulins and use an alternative VRII or FRII.